 None of this can be accomplished without taking into account the socio-cultural context that we belong in.
-Understanding how your various identities intersect and interplays with the systems around you and identifying the barriers you may face has been an integral part of my approach to therapy.
+Understanding how your various identities intersect and interplay with the systems around you, as well as identifying the barriers you may face, has been an integral part of my approach to therapy.
 Over and over again, I have been inspired by the resiliency my clients show and am honored to have been a part of their stories, just as I hope to become a part of yours.

 Education and Training

 - Sexual Assault Services at Community Counseling Centers of Chicago

 - Chicago Center for Psychoanalysis & Psychotherapy

 Antonia Jurkovic, Psy.D. holds a Doctorate in Clinical Psychology from Roosevelt University.
 She has experience working in various settings including community mental health centers and VA hospitals.
 Her specialty is working with different forms of trauma (i.e., physical, sexual, intimate partner violence, combat trauma) and complex Post Traumatic Stress Disorder (cPTSD).
 Additionally, she has experience working with substance abuse, personality disorders, neurodiverse populations, and those facing end of life issues.
 Dr. Jurkovic is a queer, polyamorous psychotherapist who completed her doctoral dissertation on perceptions of verbal sexual coercion and has presented on various topics in the past including Rejecting the Heteronorm.